zoheb-akhtar/Pro-Golf-Reference/README.md

 # Pro Golf Reference

 Welcome to **Pro Golf Reference**!
-This is a dynamic web application I created to track and explore professional golf player statistics.
+This is a dynamic web application I created to track and explore professional golf player statistics based on the early 2025 golf season.
 Developed using a modern tech stack, the platform allows users to view comprehensive player profiles, rankings, and performance data with an intuitive and responsive design.

 Check it out live [here](#).